SQream/sqream_docs/operational_guides/access_control_permissions.rst

 .. code-block:: postgres

-	-- Grant permissions at the instance/ storage cluster level:
+	-- Grant permissions to all databases:
 	GRANT
 	{
 	  SUPERUSER